Issam Al-Sager: The expansion of “Watani” … does not stop

 Necessary laws

-Al-Sager expressed his optimism about the calm witnessed in the political arena and the success of the national dialogue and cooperation between the government and the National Assembly, which increases the possibility of passing the laws that the government has set at the top of its legislative agenda, foremost of which are public debt and mortgages.
+Al-Sager expressed his optimism regarding the calm witnessed in the political arena and the success of the national dialogue and cooperation between the government and the National Assembly, which increases the possibility of passing the laws that the government has set at the top of its legislative agenda, foremost of which are public debt and mortgages.

 Al-Sager stressed that Kuwait has been suffering from a budget deficit for seven years, at a time when the liquidity of the General Reserve Fund is no longer sufficient to fill it, indicating that withdrawing from the Generation Fund is not economically feasible.